sjasthi/Python-DS-Data-Science/Assignments/pandas_exploratory_data_analysis.md

 **Requirements:**
 1. Use `.describe()` to show statistics for ALL numerical columns
-2. For the happiness score column specifically, calculate and display:
+2. For the math score column specifically, calculate and display:
    - Mean, median, and mode
    - Standard deviation and variance
    - Minimum and maximum values
    - 25th and 75th percentiles
-3. Identify which country has the highest happiness score
+3. Identify which student has the highest math score
-4. Identify which country has the lowest happiness score
+4. Identify which student has the lowest math score
-5. Calculate how many countries have happiness scores above the global average
+5. Calculate how many students have math scores above the overall average

 ```python
 # Your code here for Task 2.1